The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.

-Because the BAC will rise or fall over time, expert testimony on this topic often influences the verdict at trial.
+Because the BAL will rise or fall over time, expert testimony on this topic often influences the verdict at trial.

-Contact us to discuss the best ways to fight these types of complex DUI cases.
+Contact us to discuss the best ways to fight these complex DUI cases.

 Call (813) 250-0500.